MatiasEzequielVazquez/MatiasEzequielVazquez/README.md

 Hi!
-I'm **Matías**, a software developer in training from Argentina 🇦🇷, passionate about learning and building things with code.
+I'm **Matías**, a software developer from Argentina 🇦🇷, passionate about learning and building things with code.

 I'm currently studying for an **Associate Degree in Programming, Computer Science at UTN (Universidad Tecnológica Nacional)** and learning to code through self-study and hands-on projects.